-The story summaries below were written sometime between 1993 and 1997.
+The story summaries below were written sometime between 1993 and 1997, and were read in the UK pbk edition.

 An extremely well written piece of storytelling, focussing on the relationships between and across generations of female members of a family.
 The biological issue in question, and the opportunity to have a choice in the matter, is the fulcrum upon which the story balances.
 1993 Hugo, Best Short Story.